satomshr/kaggle_mnist_cnn/CNN1o/Readme.md

 ### 01 ; Test Time Augumentation (epochs=5), filters=256
 ![graphs of accuracy and loss](../CNN1o/01/CNN1o_01.svg)
+- Prediction **without** TTA is better than Reference.

 ### 02 ; filters=512
 ![graphs of accuracy and loss](../CNN1o/02/CNN1o_02.svg)
+- not so good